 In a previous article that I wrote titled Adjusting TTRPG Mechanics for Kids, I did give a short answer to how to handle things like spells in your games.
 This list included using notecards with pictures, simplifying descriptions, and using a reduced list.
-You can check it out here, but below, I’m going to expand on that a bit, give some examples, and give a few more ideas to try out!
+You can check it out here, but below, I’m going to expand on that a bit, give some examples, and provide a few more ideas to try out!

-- Determine how many spells your child can handle
+- Determine how many spells your child can handle tracking

 - Use pictures or objects to represent spells